 But what if you are a little child when this happens?
 What if you are an adult who is fearful of the repercussions of voicing your emotions?
 What if you have been taught that anger is an inappropriate response?

-Ayurveda offers some ideas for insuring a peaceful night’s sleep.
-About a half hour before going to bed you might warm a cup of milk with a ½ teaspoon of turmeric and a little bit of maple syrup.
+Ayurveda offers some ideas for ensuring a peaceful night’s sleep.
+About a half-hour, before going to bed you might warm a cup of milk with a ½ teaspoon of turmeric and a little bit of maple syrup.
 Allow the mixture to come to a low boil and then remove it from the heat.
 If you have access to raw milk this is a wonderfully healing choice.
-If you are dairy free you can substitute almond or coconut milk.
+If you are dairy-free you can substitute almond or coconut milk.
 Experiment a bit to find the blend that appeals most to you.
-A little grated nutmeg on top is particularly yummy and sleep enhancing.
+A little grated nutmeg on top is particularly yummy and sleep-enhancing.

 If you like you might also warm up a bit of oil and give yourself a foot massage.
 Coconut oil is cooling, sesame is warming, and sunflower is balancing for most people.
 You can add a drop of lavender for its calming effect.

 Work the oil all over your feet, pausing if you hit a tender spot and adjusting your pressure accordingly.
 When you feel complete, put on a pair of cotton socks and slip between the sheets for a restful night’s sleep.

 You may find that your digestive system is erratic and that you are prone to constipation.
 Trauma by nature is constricting.
 It causes us to be drier and less elastic.
 Our digestive tract which is normally plumped up with cells that absorb nutrients and flush out toxins in the forms of urine and feces is now arid, cells lying flatter against the intestinal walls.
 If we cannot regularly rid ourselves of toxins because we are constipated, we will feel more sluggish, our brains may be foggy and we can feel bloated and uncomfortable.